PolymersNetwork/polymers-protocol/README.md

 ⸻

 Contributing
-	•	Use TypeScript and follow monorepo structure
+	•	Use TypeScript and adhere to the monorepo structure
 	•	Route blockchain operations through MCP actions
 	•	Implement fallbacks for wallets, maps, scanning, and offline scenarios
 	•	Maintain offline caching for IoT/SmartBin telemetry